alustan/infrastructure/README.md

 - Run `make destroy` to destroy the control cluster

+- Run `make build-deploy` to build a deploy binary from the go deploy code

+- Run `make build-destroy` to build a destroy binary from the go destroy code

 - To see all available options run `make help`

 - **Consider documenting possible configurations (variables) for your developers: the required and the optional**